 Can You Learn To Sing Low Notes?

-While it’s true that you can learn to sing lower notes, most of the time, I encourage my students to hit higher notes.
+While it’s true that you can learn to sing lower notes, most of the time I encourage my students to focus on trying to hit higher notes instead.

 That’s because it’s so much more important in today’s music to learn to hit high notes without falsetto, rather than just croaking out a few lower notes in vocal fry.

 But you may be wondering if YOU can learn to sing lower notes.

 Here’s the answer: